APPROVED WEIGHING MACHINES

 In the past I said that pawnbroking was an 'iffy' area, and that a few of our customers had telephoned their local Trading Standards merely to be told that this was an 'iffy' area.
 Following a 2½ hour meeting with a Weights and Measures Inspector, I can now clarify the position: pawnbrokers do need to use approved balances.

 Another 'iffy' area is auctioneering.
 In theory, auction houses do not need to use approved balances, they are not buying or selling by weight, they are merely carrying out a valuation to set a reserve price.
-However, if they print the weight in their catalogue and if someone happens to be bidding on a weight basis, then the balance becomes 'for use in trade' and will need to be an approved balance.
+However, if they print the weight in their catalogue and if someone happens to be bidding on a weight basis, then the balance becomes 'for use in trade' and will need to be approved.

 The actual standards for Weights and Measures are determined by the National Measurement Office who study the law, look at the science, and issue guidelines to Weights & Measures Authorities.
 The law is enforced by Weights and Measures Inspectors, they work for the Trading Standards department at your Local Council.
 You can find them by going to Trading Standard's Home Page (enter your postcode in the box at the top and click 'go').
 If you wish to study the law yourself, see the Weights & Measures Act 1985 and its many amendments.
-Then, if you disagree with an inspector, you may accept the inspector's offer to have the matter decided in court.
+Then, if you disagree with an inspector, you may accept his offer to have the matter settled in court.

 APPROVED BALANCES, CLASSES OF BALANCE